palakons/ROS1/Palakon_ROS_Final_VISTEC_2_2020.md

 # Camera frames per second
 Camera.fps: 15.0

-# Color order of the images (0: BGR, 1: RGB.
-It is ignored if images are grayscale)
+# Color order of the images (0: BGR, 1: RGB, ignored if images are grayscale)
 Camera.RGB: 1

 # Transformation from camera to body-frame (imu)